 “I like Kid Rock because he’s a Detroit guy who never forgot where he came from.
 He still lives in Michigan and likes to hang out with the common people,” adds the 7-time Toyota Tundra Bassmaster Angler of the Year.

-“The only reason I learned to play a couple of Kid Rock songs is because I knew KVD would like it,” admits Casey with a grin.
+“The only reason I learned to play a couple of Kid Rock songs is that I knew KVD would like it,” admits Casey with a grin.

-“Music is a great get away,” says Ashley, the youngest ever winner of a Bassmaster Elite Series tournament.
-“Music can take you many places.
-Places you wanna be.
-Places you’ve been before.
-Music can make ya’ grin.
-And it can make ya’ cry,” adds Ashley.
+“Music is a great getaway,” says Ashley, the youngest-ever Bassmaster Elite Series tournament winner.
+“Music can take you to many places.
+Places you want to be.
+Places you’ve been to before.
+Music can make you grin.
+And it can make you cry,” adds Ashley.

-“I won second place by singing in a talent show that my friends dared me to enter.
-And when I turned 18, my daddy bought me guitar lessons.
+“I won second place by singing in a talent show my friends dared me to enter.
+And when I turned 18, my dad bought me guitar lessons.
 Soon after, I cut a gospel cd for my grandpa,” reflected the newest member of Quantum’s legend-rich pro angling roster.

 Ashley’s talent is not limited to the bass fishing scene.
-He recorded a demo cd in Nashville in 2011 that contains six songs entailing everything from young summer romance, to deeply heartfelt songs about life on-the road.
-And even one tune about a grandpa’s perspective on life’s deeper goodness brought forth through fishing.
+He recorded a demo cd in Nashville in 2011 that contains six songs entailing everything from young summer romance to deeply heartfelt songs about life on the road.
+And even one tune about a grandpa’s perspective on life’s more profound goodness brought forth through fishing.